Dispelling Some of the Income Tax Myths of Charitable Planning

 Myth #1 – If a taxpayer is subject to the AMT, they will not receive an income tax deduction for charitable contributions made.

 The AMT can be a daunting and complex subject.
-But with the AMT impacting more and more taxpayers each year it is important to understand the basic principles of the AMT and how a taxpayer's charitable planning may be impacted by the AMT.
+But with the AMT impacting a significant number of taxpayers each year it is important to understand the basic principles of the AMT and how a taxpayer's charitable planning may be impacted by the AMT.

 History of the Alternative Minimum Tax (AMT)

 The AMT was enacted in 1969 to make sure that the wealthiest taxpayers paid a minimum amount of tax, and were not taking advantage of too many tax benefits.
 The AMT is a parallel tax system, and each year taxpayers need to calculate their taxes under both the AMT and the regular tax system.
 First, taxpayers calculate their tax liability under the regular tax system by adding up all of their income and then taking deductions for items such as property taxes, state income taxes, mortgage interest, and charitable contributions.
 Then taxpayers must calculate their tax liability under the AMT system.
 The taxpayer then compares the two tax calculations and pays the higher of the two taxes.
 For most taxpayers from 1969-2001 the regular tax system usually resulted in higher taxes.
-However, with The Economic Growth and Tax Relief Reconciliation Act of 2001, the regular tax rates decreased to a level where more people became subject to the AMT tax system.
+However, with The Economic Growth and Tax Relief Reconciliation Act of 2001, and subsequent extension of many of those lower tax rates in 2012, many of the regular tax rates decreased to a level where more people became subject to the AMT tax system.

 Impact of the AMT — Generally